Counting On's John David Duggar Enters Courtship With Abbie Burnett

 "We are so excited to announce the courtship of John David and Abbie!" the proud parents wrote in a statement via the family's website.
 "John David brings our hearts so much joy and we've watched him faithfully pray, wait, and trust God for the right girl to come along!
 Now, a beautiful relationship has blossomed between the two of them.
 We can't wait to see what the Lord will do in the future."

-The new couple also spoke about their new courtship in a video message.
+The couple also spoke about their new courtship in a video message.

 "Abbie and I are just so excited," John David said.